carbon-design-system/carbon/CONTRIBUTING.md

 - Find the pattern you're working on inside the [patterns folder](https://github.ibm.com/Bluemix/pattern-library/tree/master/dev/patterns).
 - Update **html, scss and md** files, you'll find these inside each pattern folder.
-- The `npm run dev` command will automatically update the browser with changes to **html and scss/css code**.
+- The `gulp` command will automatically update the browser with changes to **html and scss/css code**.

 ### 7. Commit and Push your Work